 * Certificate Program information is towards the bottom of the page.

-Course material at Porter and Chester seems to have all kinds of errors.
+Student course material at Porter and Chester seems to have all kinds of errors.
 Power point presentations have spelling errors, grammar mistakes or poor word agreement, at times have missing information and are poorly out lined.
 Lab assignments have questions that do not relate to course material.
 The same problem occurs with various home work assignments, weekly quiz questions and on exams.
 Practical exams are less likely to have this problem because they are made by the instructors teaching the course.

 For instance I had several labs this week that have questions.
 The questions for these labs that were due this week have more to do with what we are learning in the next coming week.
 Wrong planet kind of thing.